tighten/laravel-elixir-elm/readme.md

 # Laravel Elixir Elm Integration

-This package provides Webpack support for compiling Elm in Laravel Elixir 6.
+A package to provide support for compiling Elm in Laravel Elixir 6

 ## Installation